sunnysidesounds/droptoken_game/README.md

 9. Start the application by `venv/bin/python app.py`
 10. Once up and running visit any of the endpoint urls in the ***ENDPOINTS*** section.

+## Trade-offs/Compromises, Scale, or Performance Issue Considerations
+- For high-performance web service using Flask framework might not be the best web framework to service millions of user, like
+JIRA.
+Languages like Java and Frameworks like Spring, Play or any J2EE application/service framework would probably pretty be suited for specific applications like this.
+But there has been sites like Obama's 2012 election site and Twilio are both built on this framework and have handle requests at large scale.
+- Using any cloud service, such as AWS or GCP using a load balancer and containerized app clusters should be able to scale and handle each part of the application.

 ## Available Endpoints:
 These are the current available endpoints for this service.